 Anna Karina – man’s haircut, two Christian names.
 This woman defied all logic.

 Charcuterie – thinly sliced meats, gherkins, someone right next to you playing the accordion.

 Cezanne – the Grayson Perry of painting fruit.

 Godard, Melville.
 Just nod, even if you don’t know.

 Depardieu – you must have seen Green Card?

 What about Jean de Florette?

-What about his old timey reimagining of Roxanne starring Steve Martin?
+What about his the one that became Roxanne starring Steve Martin?

 Bardot, the Monroe of being French.